 The Best Dish to Use

-Then, be sure to run your thumb around the age, and bake just until the batter is fluffy and set.
+Then, be sure to run your thumb around the edge, and bake just until the batter is fluffy and set.
 Adjust the baking time as needed, depending on what you use.

 overhead image of two ramekins full of chocolate soufflé with one topped with whipped cream and powdered sugar.